mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 <iframe width="996" height="560" src="https://www.youtube.com/embed/EciZOCs-LQc?list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_" title="Mihika K. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Description:**
 The Smartphone Cardboard Robot is built with servos, LEDs, an electrical circuit, and encased with cardboard blocks.
 Each of the servos allow the movement of the head, the arms, and legs.
 LEDs in the head simulate eyes, and will blink in different patterns to indicate different modes.
 The nets and movement models explain the structure of each cardboard limb as well as the body of the robot.
+As part of this milestone, I tested the servos and their ability to move the cardboard limbs (see schematic and diagram below).

 **Status:**
 As of the first milestone, I have completely built the robot's cardboard body, as well as positioned and attached all the servos.
 This includes considering movement of the robot's limbs and modifying parts of the body to allow for that.
 For example, the are actually attached to the body with a semicircle shape at the top allowing it to rotate easily.